pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 #### Response

-Dictionary suitable for publish that triggers remote notifications for specified platforms.
+Dictionary payload suitable for publish to trigger remote notifications.

-Last updated on Nov 6, 2025